 Lance Willsey, M.D., has been a director since April 1997.
-Dr. Willsey was a founding partner of DCF Capital, a hedge fund focused on investing in the life sciences, from July 1998 to March 2002, and currently is a consultant to institutional investors in the field of oncology.
+Dr. Willsey was a founding partner of DCF Capital, a hedge fund focused on investing in the life sciences, from July 1998 to March 2002, and currently is a consultant to institution investors in the field of oncology.
 Since 2000, Dr. Willsey has served on the Visiting Committee of the Department of Genitourinary Oncology at the Dana-Farber Cancer Institute at Harvard Medical School.
 From July 1997 to July 1998, Dr. Willsey served on the Staff Department of Urologic Oncology at the Dana-Farber Cancer Institute.
-From July 1997, Dr. Willsey served on the Staff Department of Urologic Oncology at Massachusetts General Hospital at Harvard University School of Medicine, where he was a urology resident from July 1992 to July 1996.
-From 2000 to 2010, Dr. Willsey served on the early detection and prevention of the deadliest forms of cancer.
+From July 1996 to July 1997, Dr. Willsey served on the Staff Department of Urology at Massachusetts General Hospital at Harvard University School of Medicine, where he was a urology resident from July 1992 to July 1996.
+From 2000 to 2010, Dr. Willsey served a member of the board of directors of Exact Sciences Corporation, a publicly held molecular diagnostics company focused on the early detection and prevention of the deadliest forms of cancer.
 Dr. Willsey holds a B.S. in Physiology from Michigan State University and an M.S. in Biology and an M.D., both from Wayne State University.